Free school (England): Discussion

 Analysis by the British Humanist Association in 2013 found that the majority of free school applications were from religious groups.
 The Catholic Education Service said that it would not open free schools because their admissions rules would only let them reserve 50% of places for children from Catholic families, unlike Voluntary Aided schools which can select up to 100% of places using faith criteria.
 Education Secretary Michael Gove said in 2011 he had ruled out religious fundamentalist groups being able to set up free schools.

 In April 2014, following publication of a leaked document 'Future Academy System' prepared for schools minister Lord Nash, critics claimed that failing free schools were being given special fast-track attention by the government to limit potential embarrassment to Michael Gove, the Education Secretary at the time.
 The leaked document stated that the "political ramifications of any more free schools being judged inadequate are very high and speedy intervention is essential."

 Polling in April 2015 put public support for Conservative proposals to increase the number of free schools by at least 500 at 26%.
 The 2015 Labour Party election manifesto proposed banning the creation of free schools in areas where there was a surplus of places.

-The free school concept has been described as a government obsession which should be abandoned as a failed experiment; the joint general secretary of the National Education Union (NEU) said "The government should hang its head in shame at this monumental waste of taxpayers' money at a time when schools are severely underfunded".
+The free school concept has been described as a government obsession which should be abandoned as a failed experiment; the joint general secretary of the National Education Union (NEU) said in 2018: "The government should hang its head in shame at this monumental waste of taxpayers' money at a time when schools are severely underfunded".

-The centre-right think tank Policy Exchange claimed in 2015 that free schools affect the performance of the pupils in surrounding schools.
-Their assessment was that the results in low-performing schools located in the vicinity of a free school out-perform similar schools that do not have a free school nearby, and also that free schools are eight times more likely to be in England's most deprived areas than the least deprived.
+The centre-right think tank Policy Exchange said in 2015 that free schools affected the performance of the pupils in surrounding schools.
+Their assessment was that the results in low-performing schools located in the vicinity of a free school out-performed similar schools that do not have a free school nearby, and also that free schools were eight times more likely to be in England's most deprived areas than the least deprived.

+The schools have proven to be unexpectedly expensive, with the government being taken to task for failure to do due diligence on sites and to publish an accounting of costs.